 Fundamentally the job of a batter is to get on base.
 Boggs did that as well as just about anyone in the game in the last 40 years.
 Only Barry Bonds, Frank Thomas, and Edgar Martinez posted higher career on-base percentages than Boggs for players who completed their careers since 1970.
 Boggs was not a power hitter, but that didn't stop him from being the best player in baseball (according to WAR) from 1986-1988.

 Sportswriter Bill Simmons mentioned in an interview with author Bill James that when he was a kid growing up as a Red Sox fan, he would yell at the TV when Boggs would take a walk rather than swing at a pitch out of the strike zone.
-It shows how far we’ve come that most fans realize that a walk is a wonderful thing, especially from a batter positioned in the lineup directly in front of the middle of the order.
+It shows how far we've come that most fans realize that a walk is a wonderful thing, especially from a batter positioned in the lineup directly in front of the middle of the order.
 Boston fans saw Boggs winning batting titles early in his career and they wanted him to be Teddy Ballgame or Yaz or Fred Lynn or Jim Rice.
 They wanted him to hit 25 homers and drive in 100 runs and get the clutch double every time it was needed.
-But Boggs, who played the game within the confines of an offensive approach that he never strayed from, wouldn’t do it.
-He couldn’t swing at a pitch that he felt was not in the strike zone.
+But Boggs couldn't swing at a pitch that he felt was not in the strike zone.
 Could he have hit for more power?
-Probably, but he wouldn’t have been the disciplined on-base machine that he was.
-He was like a scientist who knew how the system worked while many of those around him were still doing it the way it had always been done.
+Probably, but he wouldn't have been the disciplined on-base machine that he was.

-It’s funny that there were observers who accused Boggs of being a selfish player.
-If you saw him play you would have to admit he was one of the hardest competitors in the game.
+Boggs was one of the biggest competitors in the game.
 He hustled all the time.
 He put the work in to become a better defensive third baseman.
 He ran out ground balls.
-“When I retired in 1999,” Boggs said, “I grounded out to second and gave it everything I had running down to first base in my last at-bat.
-I always felt that if I disrespected the game by not hustling and giving everything I had, that I was cheating the fans, cheating my teammates and disrespecting the name that’s on the front of the jersey.”
+"When I retired in 1999," Boggs said, "I grounded out to second and gave it everything I had running down to first base in my last at-bat.
+I always felt that if I disrespected the game by not hustling and giving everything I had, that I was cheating the fans, cheating my teammates and disrespecting the name that's on the front of the jersey."

 A few words about hitting streaks